hexin-pku/Heisenberg/README.md

 in the "tyro" directory with additional annotations, which can be referenced by beginers of Quantum Chemistry.

 # compile
-in ./ directory, by command `make`, or in this child directory ./src type `make`.
-The excutable file will be generated in the ./src directory.
+in ./ main directory, by command `make`, or in this child directory ./src type `make`.
+The executable file will be generated in the ./src directory.
 Note your computer should be LINUX platform because the default compiler is g++.

 # usage